 If you ever want to disable access via a given browser that has previously authenticated, you'll need to delete the SECONSOLE cookie.

 Getting SCORM Engine Talking to Your Database

-In SCORMEngineSettings.config, we need to specify the connection details for the database set up in step 1.
-We'll need to adjust the entries for DataPersistenceEngine and DatabaseConnectionString.
+In SCORMEngineSettings.properties, we need to adjust the entries for DataPersistanceEngine [yes, we recognize the typo] and DatabaseConnectionString.
 In our example, we use these values: